realglobe-Inc/sugos/README.md

                                      height="40" style="height:40px"
 /></a>

-Create a spot instance and define interfaces.
+Create a [SUGO-Spot][sugo_spot_url] instance and define interfaces.
 Then, connect to the cloud server.

 ```javascript
 #!/usr/bin/env node